Kobach’s take-no-prisoners style at forefront in Kansas race

 But many GOP leaders across the country agree with him that it is rampant and requires tough ID laws.
 Trump named Kobach vice chairman of the president's election fraud commission, with Vice President Mike Pence as chairman.

-Kobach's voter ID efforts have taken recent hits.
+Kobach's voter ID efforts have taken some recent hits, though.
 In June, a federal judge found the Kansas law unconstitutional.
-Meanwhile, the election fraud commission uncovered no evidence to support the president's claims of widespread voter fraud in the 2016 presidential election.
+And the commission found no evidence to support Trump's claims of widespread voter fraud in the 2016 presidential election.

-In the past few days, concerns about vote-counting irregularities have been raised in Kobach's race against Colyer.
-And Kobach has been accused of trying to use his office to influence the counting process.

-Colyer has demanded Kobach stop advising county election officials on handling perhaps several thousand uncounted ballots.
-Kobach said Thursday that he would stay out of further counting.

 Comments